Featured Game Hub

 Is Romestead more like a farming sim or a survival game?

-It mixes both, but the current public pitch leans survival town-building: night danger, crafting tiers, biome progress, gods, bosses, citizens, and co-op settlement work.
+It mixes both, but the current build leans survival town-building: night danger, crafting tiers, biome progress, gods, bosses, citizens, and co-op settlement work.

-Can I trust exact Romestead item values before Early Access starts?
+Can I trust exact Romestead item values in Early Access?

-No. Use these pages for decisions and routes, then check exact values in the live Early Access build before spending rare materials.
+Use these pages for decisions and routes, then check exact costs, drops, recipe inputs, and building behavior in your own save before spending rare materials.

 Does Romestead support co-op?